Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

   - What are the resource requirements for the project

-  - Create the project plan, showing different parts of the life cycle and entry/exit criteria/dates for the .
+  - Create the project plan, showing different parts of the life cycle and entry/exit criteria/due dates for each part of the process.

 - **Exit Criteria:**